Announcing the Publication of a 522 Page Volume of Supplements to sefer Hadras Ponim Zokon - The Yeshiva World

 - How Rav Aharon Kotler zt’l responded to a talmid in Lakewood whose parents did not want him to grow a beard and quotations from the family and leading disciples of Rav Aharon Kotler regarding the prohibition of using an electric shaver.

-- Additional sources regarding whether or not it is appropriate to place beard hairs in sefarim.

-- Astonishing revelations regarding how Rav Kook zt’l and the Chazon Ish zt’l responded to the 1929 massacre in Chevron.
+- Astonishing quotations from Rav Kook zt’l (recorded by his son Rav Tzvi Yehuda Kook zt’l) and the Chazon Ish zt’l (confirmed by Rav Chaim Kanievsky shlita).

 The original sefer Hadras Ponim Zokon (722 pages) is also available in softcover edition through Amazon by clicking here.